DenialAdams/roland/DEVELOPMENT.md

 All commands that follow in this document are intended to be run in the root directory of this project.
 That is, the same directory containing this file.

-¹*It is possible to get away without having `just` installed - you can look in the `justfile` to see what commands `just` would be running, and run them yourself.*
+¹*It is possible to get away without having `just` installed - look in the `justfile` to see what commands `just` would be running, and run them yourself.*

 ## Obtaining QBE